Library Donation Policy

 Donations and Transfer of Ownership

 If all parties agree that the American Craft Council is the appropriate repository for a donation, the librarian will work with the donor to arrange the physical transfer of the material.
-An instrument of donation outlining the terms and conditions of the donation will be sent to the donor for approval and signature, along with a letter acknowledging the gift.
+A deed of gift outlining the terms and conditions of the donation will be sent to the donor for approval and signature, along with a letter acknowledging the gift.

 Unless otherwise restricted by copyright or by the donor and agreed to by the American Craft Council, all rights are conveyed to the American Craft Council.
 All donor access and use restrictions and conditions will be specified in the donation agreement.
 The American Craft Council will assume no responsibility for abuse of copyright restrictions by users of research materials.